I-Play Music Standards of Admission Policy 2025 to 2027

 -

-Once enrolled and started, apply total commitment to your course for the duration of your time at IPM
+Once enrolled and lessons started, apply total commitment to your course for the duration of your time at IPM.

 -

-Demonstrate understanding of the criteria for study including the use of Learning Diary, use of the Student Portal and online Homework and Practise Diaries, the important necessity of taking video mock exams, and preparing for and performing at the Concert and Presentation Awards set in the second or third week in July each year.
+Demonstrate understanding of the criteria for study including the use of Learning Diary, use of the Student Portal and any Homework and Practise Assignments.

 Applying for a Music Course at I-Play Music